tirtharajdash/SSL-CRM/README.md

-# PretrainedCRM
+## Self-Supervised Learning of CRM
-Pre-trained Compositional Relational Machine (Pre-trained CRM)
+Constructing universal representation using self-supervised learning of Compositional Relational Machine (CRM)